Sialitech/label-siali/docs/source/guide/comments_notifications.md

 - Increase the annotation quality
 - Build more solid labeling and review processes

-Users can discuss task issues and other problems during labeling and reviewing processes using Comments and Notifications in Label Studio Enterprise.
+Users can discuss task issues and other problems during labeling and reviewing processes using Comments and Notifications in Siali Label Enterprise.

 ## Workflow overviews